themlstudent/Google-Data-Analytics-Professional-Certificate/Ask Questions to Make Data-Driven Decisions/Readme.md

 - Collaborate with stakeholders and keep an open line of communication
 - Take a step back and see the whole situation in context

+Questions to ask yourself in this step:

+- What are my stakeholders saying their problems are?
+- Now that I’ve identified the issues, how can I help the stakeholders resolve their questions?

 ## WEEK 2: